 Builder’s Risk policy extensions can be crucial for contractors, as far as risk management is concerned.
-In an industry that is projected to hit $1.2 trillion in economic activity by 2020, even minor property damages at the workplace can result in severe financial loss.
-This in turn can cause a delay, halt your entire construction project, and cause serious financial implications.
+And, in an industry that is projected to hit $1.2 trillion in economic activity by 2020, even minor property damages at the workplace can result in severe financial loss.
+This, in turn, can cause a delay, halt your entire construction project, and cause serious financial implications.

 For contractors, tailored Builder’s Risk insurance coverage goes a long way to protect your business against financial loss.
-A common Builder’s Risk insurance policy may cover property damage from causes such as fire and theft.
+As a result, a common Builder’s Risk insurance policy may cover property damage from causes such as fire and theft.
 But, are there Builder’s Risk policy extensions that you should explore?

 By the end of this guide, you’ll be familiar with common extensions covered under the Builder’s Risk policy.